-David Acheson, From Calculus to Chaos: an Introduction to Dynamics, OUP (1997), Chapters 1,5,6,10,11.
+David Acheson, From Calculus to Chaos: an Introduction to Dynamics (OUP, 1997), Chapters 1,5,6,10,11.

-- 1. M. W. McCall, Classical Mechanics: A Modern Introduction, Wiley, (2001).
-Chapters 1-4, 7. - 2.
-M. Lunn, A First Course in Mechanics, OUP (1991), Chapters 1-3 (up to 3.4).
+- M. W. McCall, Classical Mechanics: A Modern Introduction (Wiley, 2001), Chapters 1-4, 7. - 2.
+M. Lunn, A First Course in Mechanics (OUP, 1991), Chapters 1-3, (up to 3.4).

-3.4.4 Probability I - Prof Etheridge - 8 MT
+3.4.4 Probability I - Dr Laws - 8 MT

-An understanding of random phenomena is becoming increasingly important in today's world within social and political sciences, finances, life sciences and many other fields.
+An understanding of random phenomena is becoming increasingly important in today's world within social and political sciences, finance, life sciences and many other fields.
 The aim of this introduction to probability is to develop the concept of chance in a mathematical framework.
-Both discrete and continuous random variables are introduced, with examples involving most of the common distributions.
+Discrete random variables are introduced, with examples involving most of the common distributions.

-Students should have an understanding of basic probability concepts, including conditional probability.
-They should know what is meant by a random variable, and have met the common distributions, with probability mass function and probability density function as appropriate.
+Students should have a knowledge and understanding of basic probability concepts, including conditional probability.
+They should know what is meant by a random variable, and have met the common distributions and their probability mass functions.
 They should understand the concepts of expectation and variance of a random variable.
 A key concept is that of independence which will be introduced for events and random variables.